Links to Other Pages

 Lost in Translation: Like the page asks, what happens when an English phrase is translated (by computer) back and forth between five different languages?
 Enter any word or phrase, and it translates it into French, back to English, to German, back to English, to Italian, back to English, to Portuguese, back to English, to Spanish, and back to English one more time.
 After this many translations, watch how quickly even a simple phrase becomes a nonsense jumble of words.

-Word Play: Page full of dozens of links to word-related pages.
-Among the features: an anagram generator, some word games, lots of obscure words, trivia about word origins, customized dictionaries, meanings and origins of popular sayings, and metaphor pages.
+Word Play: Archived version of a page with dozens of links to word-related pages.
+Among the features: an anagram generator, obscure words, etymology, customized dictionaries, meanings and origins of popular sayings, metaphor pages, "oddities" of the English language and more.
+I have also been made aware of a similar page with still more links to pages about words and wordplay.